The LLV Algebra for Primitive Symplectic Varieties with Isolated Singularities: Introduction

-The $P = W$ conjecture for compact hyperk\"ahler manifolds asserts that the perverse filtration on the cohomology $H^*(X, \mathbb C)$ induced by a Lagrangian fibration agrees with the weight filtration of the limit mixed Hodge structure of a type III degeneration of $X$.
-This was proven positively in \cite{harder2021p} using the existence of type III degenerations \cite{soldatenkov2018limit} and the LLV structure theorem.
-We give an analogue of $P = W$ for primitive symplectic varieties.
+The $P = W$ conjecture for compact hyperk\"ahler manifolds asserts that the perverse filtration on the cohomology $H^*(X, \mathbb C)$ induced by a Lagrangian fibration agrees with the weight filtration of the limit mixed Hodge structure of a type III degeneration\footnote{Recall that a degeneration $\mathscr X \to \Delta$ is of type III if the degeneration has maximally unipotent monodromy operator $T$ and the nilpotent log-monodromy operator $N$ is of index 3.} of $X$, which was shown to exist in \cite{soldatenkov2018limit}.
+In \cite{harder2021p}, the two filtrations were shown to agree by showing their corresponding weight operators define the same element in the LLV algebra.

-Specifically, we show that there is a good notion of degeneration for primitive symplectic varieties via locally trivial deformations, which respects Schmid's nilpotent orbit theory \cite{schmid1973variation}.
-Following \cite{soldatenkov2018limit} and \cite{harder2021p}, we show the following:
+More generally, let $X$ be a primitive symplectic variety.
+We show that there is a good notion of degeneration for primitive symplectic varieties via locally trivial deformations, which respects Schmid's nilpotent orbit theory; see \cite{schmid1973variation}.
+We also show that, corresponding to a degeneration of primitive symplectic varieties, there is a \textit{limit mixed Hodge structure} on the intersection cohomology of the central fiber (see Section~\ref{subsubsection lmhs}).
+Following \cite{soldatenkov2018limit, harder2021p}, we show the following.